Antihistamines instructions. New generation antihistamines - a list of anti-allergic drugs. How antihistamines work

 • manifestations of allergic conjunctivitis - lacrimation, itching in the eyes, redness of the sclera;

-Today, three generations of antihistamines are known, used both for the treatment of allergies and for some other conditions.
+To date, three generations of antihistamines are known, used both for the treatment of allergies and for some other conditions.

 First generation antihistamines

 • anxiolytic (mild tranquilizing) action.
-It is associated with the ability of some drugs to suppress activity in certain areas of the central nervous system.
-Antihistamine tablets of the 1st generation hydroxyzine, known under the trade name Atarax, are used as a safe tranquilizer;
+It is associated with the ability of certain drugs to suppress activity in certain areas of the central nervous system.
+As a safe tranquilizer, the first generation antihistamine tablets hydroxyzine, known under the trade name Atarax, are used;

 Second generation antihistamines